rqlite/rqlite.io/content/en/docs/Clustering/read-only-nodes/_index.md

 What this means is that a read-only node doesn't participate in the Raft consensus system i.e. it doesn't contribute towards quorum, nor does it cast a vote during the leader election process.
 Just like voting nodes, however, read-only nodes still subscribe to the stream of committed log entries broadcast by the Leader, and update the SQLite database using the log entries they receive from the Leader.

 ## Querying a read-only node
-Any read request to a read-only node must specify [read-consistency](/docs/api/read-consistency/) level `none` or `auto`.
-If any other consistency level is specified (or no level is explicitly specified) the read-only node will redirect the request to the Leader, which defeats the purpose of running a read-only node.
+A read request to a read-only node must use a [read-consistency level](/docs/api/read-consistency/) of `none or auto`.
+If any other level is specified — or if no level is set explicitly — the request will be redirected to the Leader, negating the benefits of using a read-only node.

 To ensure a read-only node hasn't become completely disconnected from the cluster, you will probably want to set the [`freshness` query parameter](/docs/api/read-consistency/#limiting-read-staleness).